aditya123473892/wagtail/Creating-a-new-Wagtail-release.md

 ### Housekeeping for the next release

 Switch back to the `main` branch of your Wagtail development clone.
+Make sure it's up-to-date by running `git pull upstream main`.

+Create and switch to a new branch from `main`, e.g. `admin/start-wagtail-5.2`.

 #### Update deprecated features